Contact-Based Automations

 Adding Actions is effectively the same no matter the Entrance Conditions added to your automation.
 After you do or do not setup your entrance conditions, you will look for the following in the automation builder.

 After clicking the '+ Add Action' button, a slide-out will appear on the right.
 From there we will choose the action we want to add.
 To begin, it's best to add a 'Delay' action.
 Even if the delay is just a few seconds, by adding a delay first, it will always be available provide flexibility for future automation edits.
+Next we will set the delay to 10 minutes and click, 'Apply' at the bottom-right.

 Now, we have our first action complete and it will look like this: